sysdeo/FlightsDataSet/README.md

 The lowest in this chart are usually considered as dates with the lowest priced fares due to demand, leading to the expected lesser delays.
 ![weekleyu](https://github.com/sysdeo/FlightsDataSet/assets/140428232/56e4624a-7ae6-4da5-9721-47c510502015)

+---

-Here we can see the total minute average per airline throughout the seasons.
+The total minute average per airline throughout the seasons.
 Spring and Summer tend to be a strong suit for delays, especially for NK (Spirit Airlines).

 ![Airlinen](https://github.com/sysdeo/FlightsDataSet/assets/140428232/7f2e01b1-de51-4249-89ac-8d0585fd1c8f)

+---

-Conclusions:
+### Conclusions:

 Peak hours for delays align with general rush hours.
 Atlanta and Chicago airports have notably high delays.